-The ability of the Company to achieve its investment objective depends to a high degree on the managerial experience of the management teams associated with InfraRed (in its capacity as Investment Manager) and RES (in its capacity as Operations Manager and as asset manager), and more generally on their ability to attract and retain suitable staff.
-The Board will monitor the performance of InfraRed (in its capacity as Investment Manager) and RES (in its capacity as Operations Manager) and RES (in its capacity as Operations Manager) and RES (in its capacity as Operations Manager), and will have broad discretion to appoint a replacement of either of them, however the performance of InfraRed and RES in these roles, or that of any replacement, cannot be guaranteed.
-In the event that the appointment of the Operations Manager is terminated, the Right of First Offer Agreement will also terminate at the same time.
+The ability of the Company to achieve its Investment Objective depends to a high degree on the managerial experience of the management teams associated with InfraRed (in its capacity as Investment Manager) and RES (in its capacity as Operations Manager), and more generally on their ability to attract and retain suitable staff.
+The Board will monitor the performance of InfraRed (in its capacity as Investment Manager) and RES (in its capacity as Operations Manager), and will have broad discretion to appoint a replacement of either of them, however the performance of InfraRed and RES in these roles, or that of any replacement, cannot be guaranteed.